pingcap/docs-tidb-operator/en/cheat-sheet.md

 ### Interact with nodes

-* Mark the node as unschedulable:
+* Mark the node as non-schedulable:

     {{< copyable "shell-regular" >}}